Cities Encompassed by the Region

 Advanced Hospital Practice Coordinator:

 Tony Dasher, Pharm.D., is the Institutional Coordinator for the San Antonio region.
 He received his BS and Pharm.D. degrees from the University of Arkansas.
-Dr. Dasher is the Clinical Manager for Methodist Hospital in San Antonio and serves as a consultant pharmacist for various skilled nursing facilities.
+Dr. Dasher is the Pharmacy Director for Methodist Hospital/Methodist Children’s Hospital in San Antonio and serves as a consultant pharmacist for various skilled nursing facilities and inpatient hospices.

 Dr. Dasher has a broad pharmacy background, having worked in practice settings that include hospital, retail, nuclear, home health, long-term care, and nursing home consulting.
-He is a member of the American College of Clinical Pharmacy, American Society of Consultant Pharmacists, Texas Pharmacy Association, and Texas Society of Health System Pharmacists.
-Dr. Dasher served two terms as the Texas Pharmacy Association Chairman for the Section of Home Care Pharmacists and as President for the National Home Infusion Association.
+He is a member of the American College of Clinical Pharmacy, American Society of Consultant Pharmacists and Texas Society of Health System Pharmacists.

-Dr. Dasher's personal interests include gardening and bicycling.
-He is a state certified basketball referee and works regional high school varsity games.
+Dr. Dasher's personal interests include gardening and beekeeping.
+He is a UIL division one certified basketball referee and works regional high school varsity games.